PgBouncer

 Transaction mode reduces the load on DBMS resources if there are a large number of low-load client connections.

-Limitations of transaction mode
+Limitations of the transaction mode

-They don't work in transaction mode:
+They do not work in transaction mode:

 Read more about incompatible options in the PgBouncer documentation.